jason-horvath/adventofjs/day02/README.md

 # 02 - E-Commerce Component || Advent of JavaScript

-Built this one with React, and used Context API for state managment.
+Built this one with React, and used Context API for state management.